- Region : Crete

 How to get there

-Chania has an international airport with scheduled flights year round and abundant charter flights serving much of Europe during the season - April to October. [see Flights to/from Chania] Buses from the airport are virtually non-existent [see bus timetable].
+Chania has an international airport with scheduled flights year round and abundant charter flights serving much of Europe during the season - April to October.
+Buses from the airport are virtually non-existent [see bus timetable].
 If you're not driving, you should take a taxi.
+Flight tickets can be bought in advance for almost all flights via our partner website.

-Ferries sail to and from Athens (Pireas) daily - the port for ferries for Chania is at Souda, a few kilometres away. [see Ferry schedules] When the ferry arrives, if you manage to scamper onto the bus in time, this will take you to Chania.
+Ferries sail to and from Athens (Pireas) daily - the port for ferries for Chania is at Souda, a few kilometres away.
+When the ferry arrives, if you manage to scamper onto the bus in time, this will take you to Chania.
 But it is best to plan to take a taxi.
+Ferry tickets can be bought in advance for all ferries via our website.

 Of course if you are renting a car on arrival, you can drive to your chosen destination at will!
 If a pause in Souda before your first sighting of Chania seems just right, try "Exandas" cafe which serves Illy coffee and the famed, welcoming treat of a "bougatsa" (pastry with cheese or cream filling).